-Method of investigation
+2. Method of Investigation

-Crash simulations on quarter scale structurally similar models were conducted to investigate and improve fuselage design with the goal of decelerating the pilot at a constant level, corresponding to the maximum human deceleration tolerance in spinal direction.
-An advantage of the composite materials used in glider aircraft is that the original structure can be modeled accurately at subscale by use of lighter weight, finer weave materials for the model construction.
+Crash simulations on quarter scale structurally similar models were conducted to investigate and improve fusclage design with the goal of decelerating the pilot at a constant level, corresponding to the maximum human deceleration tolerance in spinal direction.
+An advantage of the composite materials used in glider aircraft is that the original structure can be modelled accurately at subscale by use of lighter weight, finer weave materials for the model construction.